 Commsec is your fully featured online broker.
 It has a number of options and research tools available for investors.
 It does come at a cost and will cost you more than Stake to trade and hold an account.

 The biggest difference is that only CommSec lets you trade on the ASX by default.
 You will need to apply for an International trading account to buy US stocks (or other global markets).
 The benefit of using the Stake app is that your account is ready to go much sooner if you want to start trading US stocks from Australia.

 Can you trade ASX on stake?

-The ASX broker that I use is SelfWealth.
+In the meantime the ASX broker that I use is SelfWealth.